narfdotpl/narf.pl/content/about.md

 ![](16-9.jpg)

 I create software, make procedural graphics, and compose [music][].
 I'm an experienced engineer and I like making cool stuff, so if my taste resonates with you, let's build something great together!
-Email me at [{{ email }}][email].
+Email me at {{ email_tag }}.

 That's the tldr ^ (turns out, it's bloody difficult to write an /about page for your own website).
 For my professional history, check out my [LinkedIn][] or continue reading.